BobaBoard/boba-docs/docs/users/howto/threads.md

 ## Comments and Contributions
 When replying to a thread you have two options for how to reply: *comment* or *contribute*.

 Comments allow minimal formatting and are useful for quick replies and communications.
-Comments have a 420 character limit, but you can post multiple comments at one time by clicking the + button on the bottom right of the editor.
+Comments have a 420 character limit, but you can post multiple comments at one time by clicking the + button on the bottom left of the editor.

 Contributions are like sub-threads, intended to be used for larger ideas, posts that need more complex formatting, or posts that could spin off into another conversation.